genesiscommunitysuccess/docs/docs/01_getting-started/09_server_training/04_ssdt-day4.md

 ## DictionaryBuilder

-DictionaryBuilder connects to an RDBMS, parses schemas and uses this information to generate a Genesis dictionary.
+DictionaryBuilder connects to an RDBMS, parses schemas and uses the resulting information to generate a Genesis dictionary.
 It supports MSSQL and Oracle databases.

 As a script, it reads the source database and generates the appropriate fields, tables and views in Genesis format.
-These are stored in two files: **-fields-dictionary.kts** and **-tables-dictionary.kts**.
+These are stored in three files:

+- **-fields-dictionary.kts**
+- **-tables-dictionary.kts**
+- **-view-dictionary.kts**

 The script accepts a series of [arguments](/operations/commands/server-commands/#syntax-23) to establish a connection to the database (e.g. user, password, host, etc) and some specific behaviour (e.g. product name, single dictionary file or composed, etc).
 Sample below.